Summer 2017 | University of California, San Diego CSE Department

 "Session Test" - Write two pages (sessionpage1 and sessionpage2).
 On sessionpage1 collect the users name.
 Save this value to a session.
 Click a link and load sessionpage2 view a message on page2 that says "Hi <username> nice to meet you!" if the value is set.
 If the value is not set in session write out "Howdy stranger...tell me your name on page1!"
 Add a button on sessionpage2 labeled "Clear Session" if you hit that button it will kill the session data.
 All sessionization should be performed using standard cookie approach.

 You will write all these programs in 3 different ways

 CGI with Perl (you may use a CGI helper library if you like - quite important for the sessioning!)

 NodeJS (with or without Express)

 Your current server should handle the CGI and PHP content already.
 If not fix this first before starting.
 You likely will not have NodeJS running yet so once you are at that step add it to your hosted environment before coding.
 You should approach the programs in order first with CGI, then PHP, then Node.
 The order may reveal something itself.
-Advanced students may write the same 4 examples as Apache Modules if they desire for a bonus, but should speak to the Prof. before undertaking that effort for advising.
+Advanced students may write the same 4 examples as Apache Modules if they desire for a bonus of 8pts worth of extra credit.
+You must speak to the Prof. before undertaking that effort for clearance.